xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 Another thing required to reproduce this issue is make sure VLD gets a TLS slot >= 64.
 To achieve this, first increase TLS slot number, then load enable VLD.
-After VLD is turned on, allocate memory in a new thread:
+After VLD is turned on, allocate memory in a new thread.

-_Minimum reproduce_
+_Minimum reproduce code sample_

 ```
 #include <windows.h>